Market

 | Rolling 12-mo Terminations | 217 | 473 | ▲ +118% |

-Housing: Monthly Sales & New Listings
+Monthly Sales & New Listings

-Housing: Monthly Median Sale Price
+Q1 Median Sale Price Trend

 Reading the Housing Data Carefully

-The 16% sales increase in Q1 housing is the headline number, and it's real with 102 sales versus 88 which is a meaningful move.
+The 16% sales increase in Q1 housing is the headline number, and it’s real — 102 sales versus 88 is a meaningful move.
 But a few things temper the optimism.
-Days on market climbed from 46 to 57 days year-over-year.
+Days on market climbed from 46 to 57.
 The SP/LP ratio softened from 97.2% to 95.8%.
-And the median sale price dropped significantly — $601,133 in Q1 2026 versus $689,500 in Q1 2025, a decline of about 13%.
+And the median sale price dropped significantly: $601,133 in Q1 2026 versus $689,500 in Q1 2025 — a decline of about 13%.

 Some of that price decline reflects composition — what mix of properties closed in Q1.
-It doesn't necessarily mean any individual home lost 13% of its value.
-But it does suggest that the properties trading in Q1 2026 were generally at lower price points than a year ago, which is consistent with a market where affordability is driving decisions more than aspiration.
+It doesn’t necessarily mean any individual home lost 13% of its value.
+But it does suggest that properties trading in Q1 2026 were generally at lower price points than a year ago, consistent with a market where affordability is driving decisions more than aspiration.

 Rolling 12-Month Sales — Waterfront vs Residential